Unprecedented $2 trillion U.S. coronavirus stimulus bill poised for Senate vote

 “We’re going to pass this legislation later today,” Republican Senate Majority Leader Mitch McConnell said after the deal was announced early on Wednesday.

+It was unclear how quickly Congress could get the package to Trump to sign into law.

 The Senate was due to convene at 12 p.m.
-EDT (1600 GMT), though timing of the vote was unclear.
+EDT (1600 GMT), with a vote expected sometime in the afternoon.
+The Democratic-controlled House of Representatives is not expected to act before Thursday.

 Trump supports the measure, the White House said.

 “We’re really looking forward to this vote today so that he can sign it into law,” White House spokeswoman Stephanie Grisham said on Fox News.